jjasghar/pxe_dust-cookbook/README.md

     `http_proxy_pass`: HTTP proxy pass, default is none.
     `https_proxy`: HTTPS proxy, default is none.
 * `user`:
-    `crypted_password`: SHA512 password for the default user, default 'password'.
+    `crypted_password`: SHA512 password for the default user, default 'ubuntu'.
 This may be generated and added to the data bag.
     `fullname`: Full name of the default user, default 'Ubuntu'.
     `username`: Username of the default user, default 'ubuntu'.
 * `root`:
-    `crypted_password`: SHA512 password for the root user, default 'password'.
+    `crypted_password`: SHA512 password for the root user, default 'ubuntu'.
 This is used on Debian since Ubuntu does not have a root.
 * `external_preseed`: Direct pxeboot clients to an existing (unmanaged by pxe_dust) preseed file.

 Additional data bag items may be used to support booting multiple operating systems.
 Examples of various Ubuntu and Debian installations are included in the `examples` directory.
 Important to note is the use of the `addresses` option to support tftp booting by MAC address (this is currently required for not using the default) and the explicit need for a `run_list` and/or an `environment` if one is to be provided.